riversyang/OIPs/OIPs/oip-2.md

 2. Based on subscription.
 3. Based on calls.

 It seems only Exchange component fits on first model, and the rest can be neither second or third.

-All the fee charged needs to be paid by MOT.
+All the fee charged / redeemed can be paid by either Ether or MOT, fees paid with MOT will get 50% discount to encourge MOT usage in Olympus ecosystem.

-By doing this, the fee charged from the end-users will be removed, and only the users for the component (Fund, Index) will be charged.
+By doing this, the fee charged from the end-users will be removed, and only the users of the component (Fund, Index) will be charged.